danifer1695/kanji_extension/Readme.md

-# Shirabeyou
+# Shirabeyou - Kanji Lookup Extension

-This extension will allow you to select any text containing Kanji to get some quick information on their readings, meanings and JLPT level.
+This extension will allow you to select any text containing Kanji to get some quick information on their readings, meanings and JLPT level.Built as a portfolio project targeting the Japanese language learning ecosystem.

->This is intended as a portfolio project, and because of this its UI is intentionally made to resemble Migaku's fantastic visual identity.

 [Watch demo video](https://www.youtube.com/watch?v=4yQ6qccl5VA)